benjaminpotter/compyss/README.md

 The package is not currently available on pypi.
 Download the source and install as a local package using pip.

+### Dependencies
+General dependencies are listed in the requirements.txt file and can be installed using ```python -m pip install -r requirements.txt``` or something similar.

+Camera sources require specific dependencies that do not apply globally.
+Using the available camera sources requires installing their interface.
+For example, LUCID Vision cameras require the ArenaSDK to be installed.
+See (wiki)[https://github.com/benjaminpotter/compyss/wiki/Sources#camera-specific-dependencies] for more info.

 ## FAQ
 For questions, open an issue or send an email to ben [dot] potter [at] queensu [dot] ca.